Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 More seriously, let’s clarify what we are actually building, because this floating point arithmetic is going to be part of a larger project, else this wouldn't be any fun.
 But to maximize the fun factor we need a project which requires a LOT of floating point math.

-Luckily, it just so happens that I know just the accelerator architecture for the task: a matrix matrix multiplication systolic array These types of accelerators are widely found in machine learning accelerators targeting both training and inference tasks (when quantization degrades accuracy too much).
+Luckily, it just so happens that I know just the accelerator architecture for the task: a matrix matrix multiplication [systolic array](https://en.wikipedia.org/wiki/Systolic_array)!
+These types of accelerators are widely found in machine learning accelerators targeting both training and inference tasks (when quantization degrades accuracy too much).
 Now, I am not setting out to build an AI accelerator, it just so happens to be a convenient excuse to put too much floating point arithmetic on my silicon.

 Splendid, now that we ~~have our excuse~~ know what application we are targeting, let us examine the constraints of this workload.